dw-rowlands/dw-rowlands.github.io/DC_Pop_Dist/DC_Pop_Dist.md

+---
-## Population Distribution and Race
+title: Population Distribution and Race
+---

 For my second GES 687 project, I decided to look at how population distribution and density have changed in the Washington, DC metro area over the past half-century.